-Malone was sent by the church to one of the areas that was most notorious for its anti-Catholic bigotry – Williamsburg, Brooklyn, which then was a hotbed of Nativist sentiment and a stronghold of the Know Nothings.
+Malone was sent by the church to one of the areas that were most notorious for its anti-Catholic bigotry – Williamsburg, Brooklyn, which then was a hotbed of Nativist sentiment and a stronghold of the Know-Nothings.
 The small Catholic community lived in the shadows, rightly afraid of the potential for anti-Catholic violence in the area.
 In 1840 the Catholics had constructed a small church on North Eighth Street on the fringes of Williamsburg, but the church had few members and large debts.

 (Right: Patrick Keely)

 Keely would go on to become one of the most prolific and celebrated church architects in all North America, building 600 churches, as well as cathedrals in Montreal, Buffalo, and Boston.
 The church in Williamsburg turned out to be a gem and became a symbol of the proud Catholic community now forming along the East River.
 Those early years of his priesthood were hard ones for Malone.
 The church lacked the resources even to buy him a horse and Malone had to visit his widely scattered congregation on foot.
 He often had to walk miles to tend to his flock, spread over great distances, but his greatest sufferings were not physical, but emotional.
 As a Catholic priest walking through Nativist-dominated Williamsburg, Malone was the target of numerous anti-Catholic slurs, especially by the volunteer fire department men who proved to be especially cruel in their taunting.